 EIA’s gasoline and distillate inventories

-ETFs and ETNs such as the iShares U.S. Oil Equipment & Services ETF (IEZ), the ProShares Ultra Bloomberg Crude Oil ETF (UCO), the DB Crude Oil Double Short ETN (DTO), the Direxion Daily Energy Bear 3x (ERY), the PowerShares DWA Energy Momentum (PXI), and the United States 12 Month Oil ETF (USL) are affected by the ups and downs of crude oil prices.
+ETFs and ETNs such as the ProShares Ultra Bloomberg Crude Oil ETF (UCO), the Direxion Daily Energy Bear 3X ETF (ERY), the PowerShares DWA Energy Momentum ETF (PXI), and the United States 12 Month Oil ETF (USL) are affected by the ups and downs of crude oil prices.